A simple certifying algorithm for 3-edge-connectivity: Introduction

 In this paper, we present a simpler algorithm as an alternative.
-Specifically, we present a linear-time certifying algorithm that makes only one pass over the input graph $G$ (not necessarily 2-edge-connected) to generate all 3-edge-connected components of the graph each with a Mader construction sequence as well as all the bridges and a cactus representation of the cut-pairs.
+Specifically, we present a linear-time certifying algorithm that makes only one pass over the input graph $G$ (not necessarily 2-edge-connected) to seamlessly generate all 3-edge-connected components of the graph each with a Mader construction sequence as well as all the bridges and a cactus representation of the cut-pairs.
 Clearly, if there is only one Mader construction sequence, $G$ is 3-edge-connected with the construction sequence as a positive certificate; if there are more than one Mader construction sequences, $G$ is not 3-edge-connected and the cactus representation or any cut-pair in it is a negative certificate.
 Moreover, the Mader construction sequences associated with each 3-edge-connected component serves as a positive certificate for that 3-edge-connected component.
-The algorithm is a simple modification of the 3-edge-connected-component algorithm of Tsin~\cite{T07}.
+The algorithm is a simple extension of the 3-edge-connected-component algorithm of Tsin~\cite{T07}.

-Since our algorithm is a one-pass algorithm and does not reduce any of the subtasks (generating 3-edge-connected components, generating Mader construction sequences, generating bridges, generating cactus representation of cut-pairs) to other computational problems, the various parts of our algorithm for solving the subtasks thus constitute a cohesive algorithm that is self-contained and easy to implement.
+Since our algorithm is a one-pass algorithm and does not reduce any of the subtasks (generating 3-edge-connected components, generating Mader construction sequences, generating bridges, generating cactus representation of cut-pairs) to other computational problems, the various parts of our algorithm for solving the subtasks thus constitute a cohesive algorithm that is self-contained, conceptually simple, and easy to implement.
+Hence, it is more likely used by experimental scientists and application programmers.